GrantsTracks2121/quartz-hugo/content/notes/A sample page of images and captions.md

 Apparently there needs to be some text between images to separate them.
 I'd say there usually would be, so I don't think it's something to worry too much about it.
 Well, on second thought, maybe I do.
 <br/><br/>

 This is right below two break tags.
 Under here is one break tag.
 These break tags are present in the HTML, but they're NOT doing much to break things up.
+EDIT: I find out that of course you need TWO break tags to create a new line - because they're simply line breaks, not paragraph breaks.
+But, really do I have to do that all the time?!?
 <br/><br/>